 - Finally, a paraeducator may earn the Advanced Paraeducator Certificate once they complete the general certificate and an additional 75 hours of advanced professional development.
 The advanced certificate expires after five years (may be renewed) and it is not a prerequisite for employment.

 *Training is required only if funded by the Legislature.
 If funded, school districts are responsible for ensuring all instructional paraeducators meet the requirements of the FCS and General Paraeducator Certificate (up to the funded amount).

 WEA has a member-based training cadre that can provide training to our members.
 We currently have trainers that will cover the below objectives.
 For our Cultural Identity and Equity (7) hour trainings, we have combined FCS01 & FCS06 and for our Methods of Educational Outcomes and Communication Strategies (7) hour trainings, we’ve combined FCS02, FCS11 & FCS12.
-Please e-mail or Thera Grady.
+Questions?
+Please e-mail Lama Chikh or Cristi McCorkle.

 FCS01: Introduction to cultural identity and diversity (4 hours)

 - Describe ways to identify and respond to racism, discrimination, and stereotypes in the classroom

 - List strategies for supporting cultural responsiveness and anti-biased instruction

 - Describe ways to foster and support a safe, positive, and culturally inclusive environment

 - Explain ways students’ family, language, ethnicity, race, gender identity, sexual orientation, economic background, and other cultural assets impact behavior and learning